 Points Applicant's ability to demonstrate a specific active transportation need.
-15-17 Points The application compellingly demonstrates "need" in the project area, and documents all of the following in a clear narrative: the lack of connectivity, the lack of mobility for non-motorized users, data showing the local health concerns including a comparison to statewide and/or countywide health data, AND if applicable For projects benefiting a disadvantaged community - the need for the project in that community, For NI components - the need for the education, encouragement and/or enforcement program.
-10-14 Points The application duly demonstrates "need" in the project area, and documents only 2 of the following clearly, and at least one other one partially: the lack of connectivity, the lack of mobility for non-motorized users, local health concerns (does it include a comparison to statewide and/or countywide health data?), AND if applicable For projects benefiting a disadvantaged community - the need for the project in that community, For NI components - the need for the education, encouragement and/or enforcement program 5-9 Points The application somewhat demonstrates "need" in the project area, and documents only 1 of the following clearly, and at least one other partially: the lack of connectivity, the lack of mobility for non-motorized users, local health concerns, AND if applicable For NI components - the need for the education, encouragement and/or enforcement program
+15-17 Points The application compellingly demonstrates "need" in the project area, and documents all of the following in a clear narrative: the lack of connectivity, the lack of mobility for non-motorized users, data showing the local health concerns, including a comparison to statewide and/or countywide health data, AND if applicable For projects benefiting a disadvantaged community - the need for the project in that community, For NI components - the need for the education and encouragement program.
+The application duly demonstrates "need" in the project area, and documents of following clearly, and at least one other one partially: the lack of connectivity, the lack of mobility for non-motorized users, local health concerns (does it include a comparison to statewide and/or county data?), AND if applicable For projects benefiting a disadvantaged community - the need for the project ir community, For NI components - the need for the education and encouragement program.
+5-9 Points 3 ,

-1-4 Points The application minimally demonstrates "need" in the project area, and partially documents 1 of the following: the lack of connectivity, the lack of mobility for non-motorized users, local health concerns, AND if applicable For NI components - the need for the education, encouragement and/or enforcement program 0 Points The application does not demonstrate "need" in the project area in any of the three areas of need , and there is no mention of the need of the disadvantaged community and there is no mention of the NI program (if applicable).
+• For NI components - the need for the education and encouragement program.
+1-4 Points The application minimally demonstrates "need" in the project area, and partially documents 1 of the following: the lack of connectivity, the lack of mobility for non-motorized users, local health concerns, AND if applicable For NI components - the need for the education and encouragement program.
+0 Points The application does not demonstrate "need" in the project area in any of the three areas of need, and there is no mention of the need of the disadvantaged community, and there is no mention of the NI program (if applicable).